WICG/close-watcher/README.md

 [Previous iterations of this proposal](https://github.com/WICG/close-watcher/blob/5233b324f3b45e867d7e0a9fd02566d532fec850/confirmation.md) had a different semantic for the `cancel` event, where calling `event.preventDefault()` would show non-configurable browser UI asking to confirm closing the modal.

-The benefit of this approach is that, because the browser directly gets a signal from the user when the user says "Yes, close anyway", we can reduce the number of Android back button clicks that [abusive pages](#abuse-analysis) can trap from <var>N</var> + 3 to <var>N</var> + 2.
-However, on balance this isn't actually a big win, because the user still has to perform <var>N</var> + 3 actions to escape: <var>N</var> + 2 back button presses, and one "Yes, close anyway" press.
+The benefit of this approach is that, because the browser directly gets a signal from the user when the user says "Yes, close anyway", we can reduce the number of Android back button clicks that [abusive pages](#abuse-analysis) can trap from <var>N</var> + 2 to <var>N</var> + 1.
+However, on balance this isn't actually a big win, because the user still has to perform <var>N</var> + 2 actions to escape: <var>N</var> + 1 back button presses, and one "Yes, close anyway" press.

 Additionally, some early feedback we got was that custom in-page confirmation UI was very desirable for web developers, instead of non-configurable browser UI.

 ### No confirmation dialogs

 It's also possible to start with a version of this proposal that does not fire a `cancel` event at all.
-This means that pressing the Android back button will always destroy the close watcher, so escaping [an abusive page](#abuse-analysis) takes at most <var>N</var> + 2 back button presses instead of the current proposal's <var>N</var> + 3.
+This means that pressing the Android back button will always destroy the close watcher.

+However, by itself this this doesn't change what it takes to escape an [an abusive page](#abuse-analysis): it still takes <var>N</var> + 2 Android back button presses, since a maximally-abusive page will just take advantage of user activation to create new `CloseWatcher` instances, instead of bothering with `cancel` events.

 In talking with web developers, this variant of the proposal was not as preferable: